 \section{Introduction}

-We consider the interlinked problems of parsimonous representation, efficient estimation, and tractable manipulation of a random surface's covariance, i.e. the covariance of a random process on a two-dimensional domain.
-We operate in the framework of \emph{functional data analysis} (FDA, \cite{ramsay2002,hsing2015}), which treats the process's realizations as elements of a separable Hilbert space, and assumes the availability of replicates thereof, thus allowing for nonparametric estimation.
-Concretely, consider a spatio-temporal process $X = (X(t,s), t \in \mathcal T, s \in \mathcal S)$ taking values in $\mathcal L_2(\mathcal T \times \mathcal S)$ with covariance kernel $c(t,s,t',s') = \cov(X(t,s),X(t',s'))$, and induced covariance operator $C: \mathcal L_2(\mathcal T \times \mathcal S) \to \mathcal L_2(\mathcal T \times \mathcal S)$.
-We assume that we have access to (potentially discretised) i.i.d. realisations $X_1, \ldots, X_N$ of $X$, and wish to estimate $c$ nonparametrically and computationally feasibly, ideally via a parsimonious representation allowing for tractable further computational manipulations (e.g. inversion) required in key tasks involving $c$ (regression, prediction, classification).
+We consider the interlinked problems of parsimonous representation, efficient estimation, and tractable manipulation of a random surface's covariance, i.e.\ the covariance of a random process on a two-dimensional domain.
+We operate in the framework of \emph{functional data analysis} \citep[see][]{ramsay2002,hsing2015}, which treats the process' realizations as elements of a separable Hilbert space, and assumes the availability of replicates thereof, thus allowing for nonparametric estimation.
+As a specific example, consider a spatio-temporal process $\ope X = (\fun X(t,s), t~\in \set T, s \in \set S)$ taking values in $\spa L_2(\set T \times \set S)$ with covariance kernel $c(t,s,t',s') = \cov(\fun X(t,s),\fun X(t',s'))$, and induced covariance operator $\ope C: \spa L_2(\set T \times \set S) \to \spa L_2(\set T \times \set S)$.
+We assume that we have access to (potentially discretised) i.i.d.\ realisations $\ope X_1, \ldots, \ope X_N$ of $\ope X$, and wish to estimate $c$ nonparametrically and computationally feasibly, ideally via a parsimonious representation allowing for tractable further computational manipulations (e.g.\ inversion) required in key tasks involving $c$ (regression, prediction, classification).